 (e) An interlibrary loan system facilitating resource sharing throughout Colorado;…

-Download a copy of the full Library Law here.
+Download a copy of the full Library Law through this link.

 Colorado Interlibrary Loan Landscape: